 However, there also exist negative externality effects that can arise in a network.
-One example is the purchase of products with the intention to show off and be a locally unique owner, e.g., a new expensive car model or designer clothes (also referred to as invidious consumption [8]).
+One example is the purchase of a product with the intention to show off and be a locally unique owner, e.g., a new type of expensive car, or clothes (also referred to as invidious consumption, see [6]).
 In such a case, a node may be deterred from buying the same product, if a neighboring node already did so.
-A second example of negative externalities, which arises from differential pricing and is the focus of this work, is inequity aversion [7, 13].
-The idea behind inequity aversion is that a customer may be discontent if she realizes that other people within her social circle were offered a better deal for the same service.
-Hence, significant price differences can create a negative response by some customers towards the target product.
+A second example of negative externalities, which is the focus of our work, and arises from differential pricing, is inequity aversion, see e.g., [5] and [11].
+This simply means that a customer may experience dissatisfaction if she realizes that other people within her social circle, were offered a better deal for the same service.
+Hence, significant price differences, can create a negative response of some customers towards a product.
 Inequity aversion can also arise under a different, but equally applicable, interpretation: nodes may correspond to retail stores and an edge can signify proximity, so that clients could choose among these stores.
-Again, having significantly different prices to the same products is often not desirable.
+Again, having significantly different prices to the same products is not desirable.

-To capture the need for avoiding such phenomena, the work of Alon, Mansour, and Tennenholtz [2] introduced a model for pricing nodes over a social network.
-The main idea is to impose constraints on each edge, specifying that the price difference between two neighbors should be bounded by some endogenous parameter determined by the two neighbors.
-On top of this, the seller is also allowed to not make a price offer to some nodes (referred to as introducing discontinuities, see the definition in Section 2), in which case the difference constraints do not apply for the edges incident to these nodes.
+To capture the need for avoiding such phenomena, the relatively recent work of [2] introduced a model for pricing nodes over a social network.
+The main idea is to impose constraints on each edge, specifying that the price difference between two neighbors should be bounded by some (endogenous) parameter, determined by the two neighbors.
+On top of this, the seller is also allowed to not make a price offer to some nodes (referred to as introducing discontinuities, see the related discussion in Section 2), in which case the difference constraints do not apply for the edges incident to these nodes.
+Another way to interpret the model of discontinuities can be as follows: instead of discontinuities, we could allow price offers that would violate some edge constraints.
+In that case, if there is a node who has been offered a very high price, and there is such a violation, he would feel envious of some neighbor, and would choose not to buy the product.
+Hence, the seller would essentially not hope to extract any revenue from such nodes.